Skip to content

 • OAuth2

 Anaplan SDK supports all of them, though Basic Authentication is strictly not recommended for production use.
 Certificate Authentication is currently the most suitable for production use, since the Anaplan OAuth 2.0 implementation does not support the client_credentials grant type.
-This means you will have to manually manage the Refresh Token.
+This means you will have to manually manage the refresh Token if you choose to use OAuth2.

 Basic Authentication